Skip to content

 Reuse of residual heat

-We are also investigating how to use residual heat from the freezers at our production site in SPB to heat cleaning water and how to optimise the use of our gas furnaces.
+We are also investigating how to use residual heat from the freezers at our production site in Spakenburg to heat cleaning water and how to optimise the use of our gas furnaces.

 Klik Hier

 Changing the world can be very tasty.
-This is proven by the new and very first vegan frikandel sandwich, which De Graaf Bakeries has developed exclusively for Albert Heijn in the Netherlands.
+This is proven by the new and very first plant-based frikandel sandwich, which De Graaf Bakeries has developed exclusively for Albert Heijn in the Netherlands.

 Read more in the press release